jeremytammik/tbc/a/1927_new_analytical_model.md

 ####<a name="4"></a> Benchmarking Generic Any versus Count

-One interesting little item that came up after the subsequent [RevitLookup cleanup](https://thebuildingcoder.typepad.com/blog/2021/11/revit-20221-sdk-revitlookup-build-and-install.html#4)questions the use of the [generic `Any` method]() to check for an empty collection in [issue #113 &ndash; error snooping family type from project browser](https://github.com/jeremytammik/RevitLookup/issues/113), where [Roman @Nice3point](https://github.com/Nice3point) points out:
+One interesting little item that came up after the subsequent [RevitLookup cleanup](https://thebuildingcoder.typepad.com/blog/2021/11/revit-20221-sdk-revitlookup-build-and-install.html#4) questions the use of the [generic `Any` method]() to check for an empty collection in [issue #113 &ndash; error snooping family type from project browser](https://github.com/jeremytammik/RevitLookup/issues/113), where [Roman @Nice3point](https://github.com/Nice3point) points out:

 > It would be nice to remove this filter and replace `ids.Any()` with `ids.Count > 0`.
 This will improve performance, as `Any` creates a new `Enumerator`.
 Proof:

 <center>